Andrew Grant DeYoung: Murders and trial

-On October 13, 1995, Andrew DeYoung was convicted by a jury of the first-degree murders of his parents, Gary and Kathryn DeYoung, and of his sister, Sarah.
+On October 13, 1995, Andrew DeYoung was convicted by a jury of the murders of his parents, Gary and Kathryn DeYoung, and of his sister, Sarah.
 According to the prosecution, DeYoung killed his family in order to collect an inheritance from their estate, which he had estimated to be worth approximately US$480,000.

 Videotaping of execution

 DeYoung was the first person in 19 years in the United States to have the execution videotaped and the first in which execution by lethal injection was recorded.
 The previous videotaped execution had been the gas chamber execution of Robert Alton Harris that took place in California on April 21, 1992.
 Other states are now considering videotaping executions.
 There is open discussion concerning whether or not making executions public would sway people to be more for or more against the death penalty.